 Cost: $2.3 million

-William Koch is one-half of the billionaire brother duo famous for their Koch Industries empire and their massive political influence — but he’s also a big-time buff of Wild West history.
+William Koch is not who we typically think of when we refer to the Koch brothers — Charles and David Koch are the billionaire brother duo famous for their Koch Industries empire and massive political influence.
+William is, however, a third extremely wealthy Koch brother who’s also a big-time buff of Wild West history.
 In 2011, he scooped up the gem of the genre when he paid $2.3 million for the world’s only authenticated photograph of legendary outlaw Billy the Kid.

 Look but Don’t Buy: 15 Ridiculously Expensive Things You Can Buy on Amazon